joergschultzelutter/secure-aprs-bastion-bot/docs/configure-commands/add-command.md

 > [!NOTE]
 > `--launch-as-subprocess` determines if the bot will wait for the program execution or not

-- `launch-as-subprocess`==`false`: The `secure-aprs-bastion-bot` will execute the code provided via `--command-string`.
+- `launch-as-subprocess`==`false` (aka not set) : The `secure-aprs-bastion-bot` will execute the code provided via `--command-string`.
 After its completion, an outgoing APRS message to the sender will be generated.
 This is the bot's default behavior and is good for situations where a simple task is to be executed.
 - `launch-as-subprocess`==`true`: First, `secure-aprs-bastion-bot` will send a confirmation message to the sender.
 Then, it will launch the execution of the `--command-string` code.
 This is useful for those cases where e.g. you want to reboot the server which hosts the `secure-aprs-bastion-bot`